 Home Page Why an Italian Cloister Garden?
 Our Plans Message from the Archbishop Contact Us

-The cloister will be an enclosed space adjoining St Andrew's Cathedral in the heart of Glasgow.
+The cloister garden is an enclosed space adjoining St Andrew's Cathedral in the heart of Glasgow.

-The paved and grassed central area will contain a modem monument of large, mirrored plinths on which will be inscribed verses from the scriptures and from the Italian poets.
+The paved and grassed central area contains a modem monument of large, mirrored plinths on which are inscribed verses from the scriptures and from the Italian poets.

-Visitors will be able to wander through the construction, reflecting on their own lives in the context of the words of Sacred Scripture.
+Visitors can wander through the construction, reflecting on their own lives in the context of the words of Sacred Scripture.

-A water feature will run through the garden, fountains will flow around it and an olive tree - symbolizing peace - will be planted at its heart.
+A water feature runs through the garden and an olive tree - symbolizing peace - is planted at its heart.

-The surrounding cloister itself will be wide and accommodating, offering space for gatherings, exhibitions, cafe facilities and meeting rooms.
+The surrounding cloister path is wide and accommodating, offering space for gatherings.

 Roman Architect Giulia Chiarini has designed the area as a space for memory, reflection and as a monument to reconciliation.